indexeddbshim/IndexedDBShim/README.md

 for creating an image bitmap, `createImageBitmap`, returns a `Promise`, so we cannot clone a bona fide image bitmap synchronously so as to obtain any errors synchronously as expected by the IndexedDB methods involving cloning.

+### Node versions 8.9.3 to 9.0.0

+Our Mocha test "query multi-entry indexes with hundreds of records" of `IDBIndex/openCursor-spec.js` is failing for these versions.
+Starting with 9.1.0, however, the test passes again.

 ### iOS